zmorehouse/COMP3310-MQTT/readme.md

 - **Please note : The analyser script contains various $SYS topics specific to the Mosquitto broker.
 If you are planning to run on another broker, these should be modified or removed**

 ### `run.bat`
-- For Windows users: launches all 5 publisher scripts, waits 2 seconds, and then launches the analyser script
+- Launches all 5 publisher scripts, waits 2 seconds, and then launches the analyser script

 ## Usage

-#### Windows Users
+#### Running without Batch File
+As batch files can be security risks, I understand not all may want to run the program via `run.bat`.
+If this is the case, please follow the below steps
+1. Launch terminal with administrative privileges (to allow the program to write to relevant logs).
+2. CD to the ZM-MQTT Directory.
+3. Run all 5 publisher instances using `python pub_1.py` -> `python pub_5.py`.
+Python3 is also usable here.
+4. Once all publisher instances are running and successfully connected, launch the analyser script with `python analyser.py`.
+5. Wait for analyser to run all 180 tests, and close itself.
+The publishing instances will run indefinently until the terminal is closed, incase additional monitoring is required.

+## Running with the Batch File (Windows Users)
-1. Ensure you have administrative privileges.
+1. Ensure you have administrative privileges (to allow the program to write to relevant logs)/
 2. Run the `run.bat` script to start the testing suite.
 3. The `run.bat` script will launch all 5 publisher scripts, wait 2 seconds, then launche the analyser script

-#### Non-Windows Users
-1. Ensure all publisher scripts (`pub_1.py` to `pub_5.py`) are launched before the analyser script (`analyser.py`).
-2. Make sure the scripts are run with administrative privileges to allow CSV file creation and writing.

 ### Modifying Test Parameters
-Edit `common.py` to change the MQTT broker or test duration.
+Edit `common.py` to change the MQTT broker location or test duration.

 ## Report
 The final report, including the formatted spreadsheet with all 180 test results, provides a comprehensive analysis of the MQTT broker's performance under various conditions.
+By default, `analyser_log`, `publisher_log` and `sys_log` will contain my 180 tests.
 For more detailed analysis and discussion on MQTT statistics, please refer to the accompanying report.